Key Capabilities

 )

-Spawns a nested agent to solve a complex goal with its own cognitive mode.
+Spawn a nested agent with its own cognitive mode to solve a complex sub-goal.

 SubPlanTaskExecutionConfigData(

-planning_goal = "Research JSON library and implement wrapper.",
+planning_goal = "Research JSON library options " +

 context = listOf("Must be Java 11 compatible")